National Highway System (Canada)

 The National Highway System (Réseau routier national) in Canada is a federal designation for a strategic transport network of highways and freeways.
-The system includes but is not limited to the Trans-Canada Highway, and currently consists of 38098 km of roadway designated under one of three classes: Core Routes, Feeder Routes, and Northern and Remote Routes.
+The system includes but is not limited to the Trans-Canada Highway, and currently consists of 38098 km of roadway designated under one of three classes: Core Routes, Feeder Routes, or Northern and Remote Routes.

 The Government of Canada maintains very little power or authority over the maintenance or expansion of the system beyond sharing part of the cost of economically significant projects within the network.
 Highways within the system are not given any special signage, except where they are part of a Trans-Canada Highway route.

 History

 The system was first designated in 1988 by the Federal/Provincial/Territorial Council of Ministers Responsible for Transportation and Highway Safety, a council consisting of the federal, provincial and territorial Ministers of Transport.
 A total of 24,500 km of highway were originally designated as part of the system.
 Highways selected for the system were existing primary routes that supported interprovincial and international trade and travel, by connecting major population or commercial centres with each other, with major border crossings on the Canada–United States border, or with other transport hubs.

+The system was further expanded in 2004, with the addition of approximately 14,000 km of highway that was not part of the original 1988 network.
+It was in this era that the current "core", "feeder" and "northern or remote" classes of route were established.
+In September 2006, the Council of Ministers Responsible for Transportation and Highway Safety approved a short set of Engineering Guidelines and Desired Objectives for the National Highway System (NHS).
+The document framed the NHS as critical corridors for Canada’s economy and mobility, and states that new construction on NHS routes should aspire to nationally consistent objectives, while rehabilitation may use more local judgment for cost-effective reconstruction decisions.